Nicolae Oaidă: Club career

 Oaidă was born on 9 April 1933 in Bod, Brașov, Romania and began playing junior-level football in 1946 at local club Steagul Roșu.
 In 1950 he moved to neighboring club Locomotiva.
-He made his Divizia A debut on 16 May 1954 playing for Dinamo Brașov under coach Ștefan Dobay in a 3–0 loss to Locomotiva Timișoara.
+He made his Divizia A debut on 16 May 1954, playing for Dinamo Brașov under coach Ștefan Dobay in a 3–0 loss to Locomotiva Timișoara.
 After one season at Dinamo Brașov, Oaidă went to play for two seasons at Dinamo Bacău, managing to help the team earn a promotion to the first league in his first season spent there.

-In 1957 he joined Progresul București, where his first performance was reaching of the 1958 Cupa României final, being used the entire match by coaches Ioan Lupaș and Cornel Drăgușin in the 1–0 loss to Știința Timișoara.
+In 1957 he joined Progresul București, where his first achievement was reaching of the 1958 Cupa României final, being used the entire match by coaches Ioan Lupaș and Cornel Drăgușin in the 1–0 loss to Știința Timișoara.
 In the following season he scored a personal record of 14 goals.
-Under coach Augustin Botescu, Oaidă opened the score in the 2–0 victory against Dinamo Obor București in the 1960 Cupa României final, which helped Progresul win its first trophy.
+Under coach Augustin Botescu, Oaidă opened the scoring in the 2–0 victory against Dinamo Obor București in the 1960 Cupa României final, which helped Progresul win its first trophy.

 Oaidă (bottom row, first from left) with Progresul București in 1963.

 During his 12 seasons spent at the club, Progresul's best finish was a third place in the 1961–62 season.
 In the same season, he also played in both legs in the second round of the European Cup Winners' Cup as they were eliminated by Leixões after a 2–1 aggregate loss.
 The Bankers also suffered a relegation in the 1964–65 season, but he stayed with the club, helping it get promoted back to the first league after one season.
-Oaidă's last Divizia A appearance took place on 15 June 1969, playing in Progresul's 1–0 loss to Farul Constanța, having a total of 236 matches and 79 goals in the competition.
+Oaidă's last Divizia A appearance took place on 15 June 1969, playing in Progresul's 1–0 loss to Farul Constanța, totaling 236 matches with 79 goals in the competition.